nest/nest-simulator/doc/userdoc/nest_server.rst

 As shown above, you can send custom simulation code to ``localhost:5000/exec``.
-On the command line, this approach might be a bit more challenging in case your script does not fit on a single line.
+On the command line, this approach might be a bit more challenging in the case your script does not fit on a single line.
 For such situations, we recommend using a JSON file as input for ``curl``: